Leadership Awards

 Criteria

-• Eligibility: Organizations must be a currently active Registered Student Organization or Campus Life Program at UMD and may not have won the award in the previous 5 years.
+• Eligibility: Organizations must be a currently active Registered Student Organization or Campus Life Program at UMD.

 • Support and Growth of Members: The receiving organization must have demonstrated a commitment to the support and growth of its members, fostering an environment that enhances their leadership development and personal growth.